 Once again, another inspired baby item, except they make actual puppy playpens.
 They are an excellent way to control your dog’s environment while you do not have them tied to your hip with a lead.

 They give your dog a fair amount of room when you want a break from supervising.

 4. Dog Crate

-Remember we want to ALWAYS control our dog’s environment and sometimes we can’t have them tied to our hips, in play pins or behind a baby gate.
+Remember we ALWAYS want to control our dog’s environment and sometimes we can’t have them tied to our hips, in-play pins or behind a baby gate.